-Environmental policy costs, which make up around 6% of the bill, are estimated to increase by around 12% each year over the next two years.
-The main driver is the rising cost of certificates under the large-scale renewable energy target.
+Environmental policy costs, which make up around 6% of the bill, are estimated to increase by around 7.6% each year over the next two years.
+The main drivers are the rising cost of certificates under the large-scale renewable energy target and the cost of the state government's energy efficiency scheme.